STORYMIRROR

 Priyanka was busy gossiping with her other friends, narrating the whole experience of her big win.
 Sophia and Veeir went up to the rooftop gazebo.
 It was cloudy yet pleasant.
 The clouds moved slowly with the wing in the evening sky.
 The breeze murmured softly while Veeir and Sophia absorbed gorgeous scenic beauty.
 Sophia always enjoyed the rooftop, the wind and her companion, Veeir.

-Sophia questioned Veeir, "Why are you so bored?
-You should be ecstatic.
+Sophia questioned Veeir, “What makes you look so monotonous?
+You should be walking on air.
 Priyanka won the biggest national writing contest.
-Aren't you glad and excited?
+Aren’t you glad and excited?

-Veeir took out chips and canned juices from the nearby closet.
+Veeir took out the wafers of chips and canned juices from the nearby closet.
 He filled the glass with ice and poured some cranberry juice for Sophia.
-He neatly arranged the chips on a platter and they both made themselves snug on the cushioned wicker chairs.
+He neatly arranged the wafers on a platter and they both made themselves snug on the cushioned wicker chairs.

-Veeir shared with Sophia, "I am disconsolate because I am different from mom, dad, and Priyanka.
-They get along very well.
-They have similar thoughts; their ideology is alike but I am not like them so there is always confrontation in the house.
+Veeir shared with Sophia, “I am disconsolate because I am different from mom, dad and Priyanka.
+Three of them get along very well.
+They have similar thoughts, their ideology is alike but I am not like them so there is always confrontation in the house.
 Sometimes arguments take the shape of pitched battles.
 Though dad and Priyanka are supportive, they flip when mom is around.
-They advise me not to confront mom and rather agree with her beliefs and faith in God just to maintain peace and tranquility in the house.
-Mom is assertive and firm."
+They advise me not to confront mom and rather agree with her beliefs and faith in God just to maintain peace and tranquillity in the house.
+Mom is assertive and firm.

 Sophia took a swig of the sweet juice from the glass.
 She looked around, observing something.